ben-spanswick/hugo-blog/content/datascience/buildanagent.md

 }
 ```

-**Real talk:** These are toy examples.
-In practice, you'd connect to actual APIs, databases, or services.
+> These are toy examples to illustrate the pattern.
+In production, you'd connect to actual APIs, databases, or services.
+I'm working on a full writeup of my PaperlessNGX document management agent that does exactly this - stay tuned.

----

-## Step 2: The Agent Brain
+### Step 2: The Agent Brain

-Here's where it gets interesting.
-We create a loop where GPT-4 decides what to do, we execute it, and feed the results back:
+This is where it gets interesting.
+We create a decision loop where GPT-4o decides what to do, we execute it, and feed the results back:

 ```python
 import openai